allthingstalk/arduino-client/README.md

 ### flavours
   1. Minimal: uses the least amount of memory, but it requires you to create devices and assets manually from the IOT platform.
   2. regular: requires more memory then the minimal version, but generates the assets automatically from the script.
 The device needs to be created manually in the IOT platform.
   3. gateway: requires most memory.
-Functions as a gateway for other devices that are wirelessly connected through xbee.
-Devices & assets are automatically created whenever a new xbee connects to the controller.
+Can function as a gateway for other devices that are wirelessly connected through xbee.
+The included template scketch shows how evices & assets can automatically be created whenever a new xbee connects to the controller.

 ### Installation
   1. Download the source code